J-1 Student Intern

 ✓ After You Submit the ISD Record and All Documents to OISS

 Upon receipt of documents listed above, OISS will generate the form DS-2019 (visa document) and the form DS-7002.
 OISS will contact the department when the DS-2019 and DS-7002 forms are ready (within 5 to 7 days of receipt of all completed application materials).

 ✓ Pick up forms at OISS (or provide OISS with a courier label)

 - The DS-7002 form requires original signatures from OISS and the intern's Yale supervisor before it is sent to the intern.

 - If the Yale department cannot pick up the DS-2019 and DS-7002 from OISS, please create a courier label addressed to the department and upload it to the ISD record.

 The Student Intern applies for a J-1 visa at the U.S. consulate with the original DS-2019 and DS-7002 forms.

 ✓ Intern Check-In

-The Student Intern must check in with OISS with the original DS-7002.
+The Student Intern must check in with OISS with the original DS-2019 and DS-7002 forms.

 Departments are required to provide OISS a written evaluation of the intern’s performance in the 15 day period before the conclusion of the internship.
 For programs lasting more than 6 months, a midpoint evaluation is also required within 15 days of the midpoint mark.
 The final evaluation is due before the intern leaves the U.S.